Pursuing Wonder, Knowledge & Love

 Recommended: Tablet—compatible with Google Classroom, preferably also compatible with a stylus

-In this college-preparatory literature and composition course, high school students will survey American literature and develop skills in literary analysis and research as they read and write upper-level essays and critiques.
+In this college-preparatory literature and composition course, high school students will survey American literature and develop skills in literary analysis and research as they read and write upper-level essays, annotated bibliographies, and timed-essay exams.
+Students will also study poetic form and style as well as short fiction, and will imitate master authors through creative compositions of their own.

 Prerequisites: Prior writing class with Mrs. Hartenburg, or by permission.